 If you’re a seller on a marketplace or through a third-party application where PayPal is offered, you must comply with any rules that apply to the marketplace’s or the third party application’s buyer protection program for sales you make through that forum.
 Any such protections may require you to take certain actions and may impact how claims are processed.

-We may allow you to authorise certain marketplaces to use your account to pay amounts you owe to the marketplace or to the buyer (as the case may be) arising from a claim under the terms of the marketplace’s own resolution process (“Marketplace Due Amounts”).
-If you give such an authorisation and the marketplace has notifies us of the claim, you instruct us to process payments of all and any Marketplace Due Amounts relating to that claim from your PayPal account to that marketplace or to the buyer (as the case may be) according to the marketplace’s instructions to us.
-We may treat your instruction for the payment of any given Marketplace Due Amount as cancelled if we decide that the claim would have been determined in your favour had it been filed as a claim with us.
+We may allow you to authorize certain marketplaces to use your account to pay amounts you owe to the marketplace or to the buyer (as the case may be) arising from a claim under the terms of the marketplace's own resolution process, which we call marketplace due amounts.
+If you give such an authorization and the marketplace has notified us of the claim, you instruct us to process payments of all and any marketplace due amounts relating to that claim from your PayPal account to that marketplace or to the buyer (as the case may be) according to the marketplace's instructions to us.
+We may treat your instruction for the payment of any given marketplace due amount as cancelled if we decide that the claim would have been determined in your favor had it been filed as a claim with us.
 You can also cancel this instruction by contacting us.
-All claims filed directly with the marketplace are governed by the marketplace’s policy only.
-The terms of the PayPal Seller Protection Programme do not cover you for claims filed by your buyers directly with the marketplace.
+All claims filed directly with the marketplace are governed by the marketplace's policy only.
+The terms of PayPal's Seller Protection do not cover you for claims filed by your buyers directly with the marketplace.

 If we allow you to accept payments from a payer under a billing agreement, when you present to us a payment request under that billing agreement, you:

-- warrant to us that the amounts you present have been agreed and consented to by the payer whose account will be deducted (including changes to those amounts) and that you will give prior notice of the deduction to the payer; and
+- Warrant to us that the amounts you present have been agreed and consented to by the payer whose account will be deducted (including changes to those amounts) and that you will give prior notice of the deduction to the payer.

 When you receive a payment, it could be refunded or reversed.
 We may allow you to send to the payer a refund of the payment.
 We may carry out a reversal of your payment in certain circumstances.
 See the rest of this section for more details.